jimuflow/jimuflow/docs/en/manual/expression.md

 ### Window Element Type - WindowElement

 The window element type represents a window object or an element within a window.

+### HTTP Response Type - HttpResponse

+The HttpResponse type represents an HTTP response object, and has the following properties:

+* `status_code`: Response status code.
+* `reason`: Response reason.
+* `headers`: Response header information, which is a dictionary object.
+* `cookies`: Response Cookie information, which is a dictionary object.
+* `sessionCookies`: The `cookies` attribute can only obtain the Cookie information returned by the current response.
+If there is a redirection, the Cookie information returned by intermediate responses cannot be obtained.
+In this case, you can use the `sessionCookies` attribute to obtain all currently active Cookie information.
+* `text`: Response text content.
+* `json`: Response JSON data.
+* `content`: Response binary data, which is a byte string.
+* `encoding`: Response text encoding.

 ## Operators